Nayekah/My-blockchain-jirlah/README.md

 # PRAGMA 6.9
-This is my side project, unfinished
+tldr: This is my side project, unfinished, so it cant be runned

 ---